docdoku/docdoku-plm-docker/README.md

 	./platofrm-ctl heatlh

-For more advanced commands, all `docker-compose' commands are supported.
+For more advanced commands, all `docker-compose` commands are supported.
 See https://docs.docker.com/compose/reference/ for full detail

 ## Logging